michaelbarker/quant2/project2-01.markdown

  - You can use these dummy variable names directly in some commands.
  - Try it out: `list EFTotalCount schoolsize 1.schoolsize 2.schoolsize 3.schoolsize in 1/50`

-2.5
- - Postestimation testing with factor variables.
+2.6 Postestimation testing with factor variables
  - Suppose you want to test the hypothesis that the coefficients on medium and large schools are jointly equal to zero.
  - Unfortunately, the test command does not recognize factor variable notation.
  - Rerun (or replay) the previous regression and try: `test i.schoolsize`
- - Instead, you have to use the names of the hidden dummy variables that we used in Question 2.4.
+ - Instead, you have to use the names of the hidden dummy variables that we saw in Question 2.4.
  - Test the hypothesis that the coefficients on 2.schoolsize and 3.schoolsize are jointly equal to zero.
  - You can also test this hypothesis using `testparm`, an alternate version of the `test` command.
  - The `testparm` version of the command accepts factor variables, so you can just use `i.schoolsize` directly.